ken-layug/ken-layug/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on myself to become ~~one with the blade~~ better in coding.
 - 🌱 I’m currently learning C#, .NET platform
 - 😄 Pronouns: He/Him, They/Them
 - ⚡ Fun fact: I clear Signora with Raiden burst every week